tftp-go-team/hooktftp/README.md

 Hooks consists of following keys:

-  - `name`: Name of the hook.
+  - `type`: Type of the hook
+    - `file`: Get response from file system
+    - `url`: Get reponse from a HTTP server
+    - `shell`: Get response from external application
   - `regexp`: Regexp matcher.
     - Hook is executed when this regexp matches the requested path.
-  - `file`, `url` or `shell`: A template where the regexp is expanded.
+  - `template`: A template where the regexp is expanded.
-    - One is required.
-    - Determines the type of the hook

 Regexp can be expanded to the template using the `$0`, `$1`, `$1` etc. variables. `$0` is the full matched regexp and rest are the matched regexp